Applying complex gestures to a SwiftUI view

 , otherwise we abort the operation.
 If we have one, we take the current date and set the longPressDate

-to trigger an async operation, in which we check if longPressDate
+to trigger an async operation that check if longPressDate

-is still the same as.
-If so, the gesture is still active, which means that we should trigger the longPressAction
+is still the same.
+If so, the gesture is still active, and should trigger the longPressAction

 .